 Apache Kafka is a distributed streaming platform.
 It is useful for building real-time streaming data pipelines to get data between the systems or applications.
 Another useful feature is real-time streaming applications that can transform streams of data or react on a stream of data.

-This tutorial will help you to install Apache Kafka on Debian 10, Debian 9 and Debian 8 systems.
+This tutorial will help you to install Apache Kafka on Debian 11, Debian 10, and Debian 9 Linux systems.

 Step 1 – Install Java